aasiyahnegm-spec/CSN150-Doc-Template/README.md

 **Solution:** Camera drivers were incorrect I needed to install the driver: [https://www.wch-ic.com/downloads/CH341SER_ZIP.html](https://github.com/martin-ger/esp32_nat_router).
 I used file, "CH341SER.ZIP" and it worked.

 ## Final Report
+In this project, I set up the ESP32-CAM and configured the Arduino IDE on Windows 11.
+I installed the ESP32 board package, selected the correct board (AI Thinker ESP32-CAM), and uploaded the WiFiScan sketch.

+After uploading, I opened the Serial Monitor and confirmed that nearby WiFi networks were displayed.
+This showed that the board was working correctly and communicating with the Arduino environment.

+Overall, the setup was completed successfully, and the ESP32-CAM functioned as expected.